DimitrovViktor/Bsc-Final-Year-Project/README.md

 ### Features:
  - Theme change - users can select between theme presets
  - Custom theme creation - users can create custom themes and adjust every single color and the background image of the application
+ - Notification switch - turns notifications on and off

 ---